Merge Sort and Binary Tree Postorder

 Summary in One Sentence

-Core Concept of Merge Sort
+Core Idea of Merge Sort

-The idea of quick sort discussed earlier is to place an element in its correct position (sorted), then recursively sort the remaining elements on either side of this element, ultimately resulting in the entire array being sorted.
+The idea of quick sort, as mentioned earlier, is to first place an element in the correct position (sorted), and then recursively sort the remaining elements to the left and right of this element.
+Eventually, the entire array is sorted.
 The code framework is as follows: